oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

 *   When a specific Provider is chosen, subtabs displaying information concerning that Provider will appear (as with any other entity).
 To begin with, General and Networks subtabs will be implemented.
 *   The main function in the Provider/Networks subtab will be to "Discover" the networks provided, which will open a popup window enabling attachment of provided networks to DC(s).
 *   The user will also be able to create new networks to be attached to the Provider from within oVirt.
 *   The provider entity should also be reflected in the system tree.
 We are currently intending to add another node between the System node and the specific DCs called "Data Centers", and on the same level a node called "Providers" (as they are not part of the DCs, but rather interfaces to external entities).
 Under the Providers node, will be displayed the Providers that exist in the engine's DB.
-We haven't thought about icons for these entities - maybe something general for Providers and something to do with Quantum for the current network providers (future providers will have other icons corresponding to their types).
+We haven't thought about icons for these entities - maybe something general for Providers and something to do with Neutron for the current network providers (future providers will have other icons corresponding to their types).
 *   The link between the Provider and its provided entity (in our case, a network) needs to also be reflected in the provided entity.
 Therefore, we'll add a Provider column to each network tab/subtab.
 Also, to make access to the Provider easier for the user, we're planning to have the text link to the actual Provider tab.

 ### Installation/Upgrade